ttscoff/OTask/README.txt

 That would take the current contents of your clipboard and make them the attached note on the "Notes from the morning meeting" task (with the context "reference").

+The `-l` (list) option can receive either p (project) or c (context), as well as an optional `:[filter]`` on the argument.
+For example `otask -l c:email` will show all contexts containing a fuzzy match of 'email'.

+The -c switch can be used with the -l flag to output space-separated lists for shell completion.

 #### Calling from LaunchBar (et al.)

 You can do this with any app that can run a script with input, or call it from automated scripts if you could think of a reason to.
 Below is the AppleScript for a LaunchBar action.
 Create a new script in AppleScript Editor and paste the code in.
 Edit the path in the last function to point to wherever you put the otask script.
 Save the AppleScript as OTask.scpt in `~/Library/Application Support/LaunchBar/Actions`.